 Environmental Protection Agency (EPA).

-The Environmental Protection Agency (EPA) is proposing to approve a Clean Air Act (CAA) section 111(d) plan submitted by the West Virginia Department of Environmental Protection (WVDEP).
-This plan was submitted to fulfill the requirements of the CAA and in response to the EPA's promulgation of Emissions Guidelines and Compliance Times for municipal solid waste (MSW) landfills.
+The Environmental Protection Agency (EPA) is approving a Clean Air Act (CAA) section 111(d) plan submitted by the West Virginia Department of Environmental Protection (WVDEP).
+This plan was submitted to fulfill the requirements of the CAA and in response to EPA's promulgation of Emissions Guidelines and Compliance Times for municipal solid waste (MSW) landfills.
 The West Virginia plan establishes emission limits for existing MSW landfills, and provides for the implementation and enforcement of those limits.

 Start Further Info